-Dynamic Small Business Search is one of the free-to-use and secure websites that Small Business Administration (SBA) maintains, which stores and display small business profiles registered with System for Award Management (SAM).
-It also provides access to a list of federal contracts reserved for small businesses.
+Dynamic Small Business Search is a free-to-use and secure website that Small Business Administration (SBA) maintains, which stores and displays small business profiles registered with System for Award Management (SAM).
+Here, you can access several federal contracts reserved for small businesses.

-Subcontracting with another private sector or prime contractor is the best place to start in the government contracting industry, it will also give you a better understanding of government contracting and help you get ready for bidding on your first prime contract.
+Subcontracting with another private sector or prime contractor is the best place to start in government contracting.
+It will better understand government contracting and help you prepare for bidding on your first prime contract.
 Subcontracting opportunities involve working with an established government contractor for a portion of the contract awarded to them.

 By using another platform managed by the SBA called SUBNet, you can gain access to all the announcements for small businesses to explore subcontracting opportunities.

-The General Services Administration website is used to list all of the federal business opportunities and procurement connections.
-Commonly known as the Federal Supply Schedule and Multiple Award Schedule (MAS), GSA is where service, long-term, and larger contracts are found.
+The General Services Administration website is a comprehensive platform for listing federal business opportunities and procurement connections.
+It is widely recognized as the go-to resource for accessing the Federal Supply Schedule and Multiple Award Schedule (MAS), where various types of contracts, including service, long-term, and larger contracts can be found.

 Apply for a Federal Tax ID

-Once you have established your business, you can go into the Internal Revenue Service’s official website to apply for a federal tax ID.
-Federal tax ID is essential in transacting with the federal government and especially for opening a corporate bank account where government agencies can transfer their payments to you once the project is done.
+Once you have established your business, you can go to the Internal Revenue Service’s official website to apply for a federal tax ID.
+Federal tax ID is essential in transacting with the federal government and opening a corporate bank account where government agencies can transfer their payments to you once the project is done.

 Identify your NAICS code

-In order to identify your North American Industry Classification System code, you just simply need to visit their website and select the NAICS code that best describes the operations of your business.
+To identify your North American Industry Classification System (NAICS) code, simply visit their website and select the NAICS code that best describes the operations of your business.

-Government agencies and contracting officers make the best use of all the resources and search tools available during the procurement process.
-Most of the time, contracting officers look at the vendor or contractor’s SBA profile to quickly identify if a business can meet particular needs.
+Government agencies and contracting officers can optimize the procurement process by leveraging available resources and search tools.
+Contracting officers look at the vendor or contractor’s SBA profile to quickly identify if a business can meet particular needs.